 If you are on a fixed-term agreement, you may also be liable for other fees and charges.
-For more information, view the If you do not give notice section of our Tenant giving notice to vacate page.
+For more information, view If you do not give notice.

 In cases of severe hardship, VCAT may also end a fixed-term tenancy early.

 If you have separate meters, you should let the utility providers know in advance when you will be moving out.
 Otherwise, you may be charged for services in the next billing period.

 If you are a resident and want to leave your rooming house, the following table shows the minimum notice period you need to give depending on the reason.

 Note: Australia Post has three different speeds for mail delivery – express, priority and regular.
 Allow for mail delivery times which reflect the service you choose when sending a Notice to vacate a rental property.

 If the notice is being delivered by mail to a country area, you should factor in an extra two days in addition to standard delivery times.

 For more information about postal delivery options and times, visit Australia Post.

 Visit VCAT to view tables which help calculate the total minimum days to allow, depending on the notice period required and the method of delivery.